AllenCompSci/Musical-Guacamole/README.md

 @was able to have music play at the same time as graphics in the driver using John's src and putting in audioInputStream

 $experimented and researched moving objects and hitboxes http://stackoverflow.com/questions/19629257/java-moving-an-object-across-the-screen

+@used photoshop to try and get some good chip textures